-- Lack of social-emotional reciprocity - pointing, smiling, showing you things
+- lack of social or emotional exchanges like pointing, smiling, showing you things

-- Excessive adherence to routines, patterns or behaviour, distressed at changes
+- excessively following routines, patterns or behaviour, and becoming distressed at changes

-- Hyper or hypo-reactivity to sensory input such as sound, pain or textures
+- strongly reacting to sensory input such as sound, pain or textures

-- Aggressive toward other people or toward self
+- being aggressive toward other people or toward self

 The Autism Awareness website provides information about the early signs of autism in babies and young children.